Smile-SA/gdpr-dump/docs/01-configuration.md

 ### Filtering Values

-It is possible to limit the data dumped for each table:
+It is possible to filter the dumped data of any table.

-The data is automatically filtered for all tables that depend on the target table (foreign keys).

 Available properties: